zd3nik/SubSim/protocol.md

                       |              ----------------|------------------------------------------
                       |              dead            |  Has this submarine been destroyed?
                       |                              |    0 = not dead, 1 = dead
                       |
+                      |              With the exception of torpedos and mines
+                      |              assume a value of 0 for any variable not
+                      |              present.
+                      |
                       |  NOTE: Do not submit commands for inactive (surfaced or dead) submarines!
     ------------------|---------------------------------------------------------------------------